Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 #### 9. Create an event hub called “streaming” in the namespace

 Go to the Event Hubs namespace and clicke `+ Event Hub`.

 ![](assets/create-topic-1.png)

 Give the event hub a name, say `streaming`, then click `Next: Capture`.

 ![](assets/create-topic-2.png)

 Leave everthing as default, and click `Next: Review + create`.

 ![](assets/create-topic-3.png)

 Click `Create` to create the event hub.

 ![](assets/create-topic-4.png)

 Scroll down to the list of event hubs, you will see the `streaming` event hub there.

 ![](assets/create-topic-5.png)

-To describe the topic, run the following commands:
+To describe the topic, run the following commands in the VM shell:

 ```commandline
 $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/kafka-topics.sh --bootstrap-server $BS --command-config $HOME/snowpipe-streaming/scripts/client.properties --describe --topic streaming
 ```
-You should see there are two partitions with a replication factor of 2 in the `streaming` topic.

 See below example screenshot:

 ![](assets/list-kafka-topic.png)

 <!---------------------------->